aspiers/openstack-day-israel-2017-compute-ha/markdown/FOSS-solutions.md

 Note:

 *   Left column groups capabilities into 3 categories
-*   Policy-based workflows via Congress
-*   Two capabilities uniquely in masakari which need to be in future solutions

 Common functionality:
 *   Tolerate simultaneous failures in compute / control planes